DLAIResearch/OCIE/README.md

 * Change directory to TorchRay/torchray/benchmark
     * cd torchray/benchmark

 #### Evaluation
 * For the ImageNet-100, CUB-200 and Stanfordcars datasets, this evaluation requires the following structure for validation images and bounding box xml annotations
     * <PATH_TO_FLAT_VAL_IMAGES_BBOX>/val/*.JPEG - Flat list of validation images
     * <PATH_TO_FLAT_VAL_IMAGES_BBOX>/annotation/*.xml - Flat list of annotation xml files
-* For the HAM dataset, use the masks provided with the dataset to generate mask.pt
+* For the HAM dataset, use the masks provided with the dataset to generate mask.pt.
+* for example:
 ```
 python evaluate_fined_gradcam_stochastic_pointinggame.py
 ...
 ```

 ##### Evaluate sufficient-F1
 ```
 python  sufficient_F1_ResNet.py